Human Services Foundation

 Program Team Availability

-At the Doon Campus faculty workspaces are located in 3B.
+At the Doon Campus faculty, workspaces are located in 3B.
 As our Program Team has diverse schedules, it is best to make an appointment to ensure they are available.
-A telephone , along with a staff telephone directory is available outside the entry to the workspaces in 3B.
+A telephone, along with a staff telephone directory is available outside the entrance to the workspaces in 3B.
 If you have an appointment with a program team member, please call to confirm that you have arrived.
-If you do not have an appointment, please call the person you wish to meet with to confirm that they are present and can see you.
-If you do not reach them, please leave a message.
-In an interest of respecting the work environment for everyone in this area, please do not enter into the program team workspaces without first contacting the person you wish to speak with.
+If you do not have an appointment, please email the person you wish to meet with to confirm that they are present and can see you.
+In the interest of respecting the work environment for everyone in this area, please do not enter into the program team workspaces without first contacting the person you wish to speak with.
+Zoom meetings have worked extremely well for faculty and students and are encouraged.

 At the Brantford campus, faculty will share specifics about the preferred location and setting appointments for meeting with students.